 - Rest.

-It depends on your goals
+It depends on your goals.

 When you have fewer goals, then you have less work to do.
-For example, if you want to tackle problems at work, then you’d expect it to take less time.
+For example, if you want to tackle problems at work, you’d expect it to take less time.
 Compared to addressing multiple issues in your relationships, well-being and personal growth, it would likely be a longer commitment.

 When you are rigid, you limit your life.
 You give it over to managing your anxiety, depression or stress.
 You fight to stay in control by avoiding situations and people that make you feel uncomfortable.

-We always start with an Initial Consultation
+We always start with an Initial Consultation.

 The place to begin is by sitting down with your therapist either in-person, online or on the telephone for an initial consultation.
 Usually, it lasts for one hour, and it’s an opportunity to: